igorwaw/web-advent/content/2015/13-table/index.md

 tags: ["python"]
 ---

 We need to find optimal seating arrangement for the family.
-Everyone has their happines increased or decreased based on who they sit next to.
-We need to maximize total happines.
+Everyone has their happiness increased or decreased based on who they sit next to.
+We need to maximise total happiness.

 Although it doesn't look like that, it's a similar puzzle to day 9, Travelling Santa Problem.
 So similar that most of my code was actually a copy-paste.
 Again, it would require